Trump Foundation Lawsuit Allowed To Move Forward

 A lawsuit filed by New York State Attorney Barbara Underwood that accuses President Donald Trump of misusing his charitable organization for his own personal and political gain has been allowed to move to trial by state Supreme Court Justice Saliann Scarpulla, according to ABC News.

-Underwood filed the action earlier this year, claiming that President Trump, Donald Trump, Jr., Ivanka Trump, and Eric Trump, accusing them of “extensive unlawful political coordination with the Trump presidential campaign, repeated and willful self-dealing transactions to benefit Mr. Trump’s personal and business interests, and violations of basic legal obligations for nonprofit foundations.”
+Underwood filed the action earlier this year accusing President Trump, Donald Trump, Jr., Ivanka Trump, and Eric Trump of “extensive unlawful political coordination with the Trump presidential campaign, repeated and willful self-dealing transactions to benefit Mr. Trump’s personal and business interests, and violations of basic legal obligations for nonprofit foundations.”
 The Trump Foundation’s legal team responded that President Trump can’t be sued while he is in office, the family didn’t knowingly do anything wrong, and that the suit was brought solely for the purpose of political agitation.

-Judge Scarpulla rejected those arguments in a 27-page ruling on Friday, noting that precedent has been set in a case earlier this year that President Trump is not protected from civil actions “related purely to unofficial conduct because he is President of the the United States.”
+Judge Scarpulla rejected those arguments in a 27-page ruling on Friday, noting that precedent has been set in a case earlier this year that President Trump is not protected from civil actions “related purely to unofficial conduct because he is President of the United States.”
 Judge Scarpulla believed that the plaintiff’s case against the Trump family was compelling enough to warrant a trial.

 BREAKING: Donald J. Trump Foundation lawsuit is HUGE.
 Check out the 22-pages of legal docs submitted by the NY Attorney General's office.
 A fascinating & scary read.
 So many illegal business dealings!
 Would have posted sooner but I had to read it first. https://t.co/WK08kTTQwu